-Read below to find out ways to teach symmetry, ordinal numbers, classification, review pattern, make a snowman graph and more.
+Read below for ideas to present symmetry, ordinal numbers, and classification, to review pattern, to make a snowman graph and more.

 Review ordinal numbers

-The book, "The Mitten" by Jan Brett, is perfect for practicing ordinal numbers.
+The book, “The Mitten“ by Jan Brett, is perfect for creating opportunities to use ordinal numbers.
+More about ordinal numbers in this post.
 As part of your Winter Theme, read and reread the book, then discuss which animal went into the mitten first?
 Which animal went in second? third?

 Review calendar math

 Review the names of the seasons, the months of the year, calendar vocabulary

 Every day bring a new group of winter objects, clothing or food into the classroom.
 Talk about how they are the same or different.
 If you like, finish with a snowman winter word book here.

 Scarf pattern activity